MessyDev/312_bot/README.md

 ## Permissions

 The bot requires specific Discord permissions and role IDs for ban commands.
 Update the `allowed_role_ids` in `bot.py` to match your server's moderator roles.

-## Support

-For issues or questions, please check the code comments or create an issue in the repository.